Step 1: Orientation Materials

 - Go to www.nicholls.edu/student-email

-- Enter your username.
-Your username is your email address that you learned via logging into Banner Self-Service
+- Your username is the email address that you received via logging into Banner Self-Service

 - Enter your password